-I was just informed that my last appeal has been denied.
+I received word that my last appeal has been denied.
 According to the guards I have about 3 hours until they inject me with the blue juice cocktail that will stop my heart.
 One final trip to the crematorium and then I’m a pile of ash, nothing more.

 If you’re reading this, it means my lawyer followed my instructions to get my story out.
 This isn’t a plea for mercy or a claim of innocence.
 I am a remorseless monster; I have earned this fate.
 But I do have one last confession to make before I go.
 My final victim, one that didn’t make the papers.
 One the cops didn’t pin on me.

 This is about Anna, if that’s even her true name.
 To be honest there’s much about my encounter with her that frightens me more than the needle that’s about to go into my arm.